 Here’s how to downgrade your Google Pixel from the Android Q beta back to Android 9 Pie.
-Google recently released a preview of its next update for Android, and a lot of people rushed to install it.
-Even the latest Android Q beta 5 isn’t perfect and has some problems, so here’s how to revert back to Pie.
+Google recently released a preview version of Android 10, and a lot of people rushed to install it.
+Even the final Android Q beta 6 isn’t perfect and has some problems, so here’s how to revert back to Pie.

 Remember, this is early software meant for testing, and it’s not intended for average users to run every day.
-Even if Google is calling this 5th beta a “release candidate” of the software.
 So, if you installed Android Q but now realize some apps or games aren’t compatible or are having issues, follow these steps.

-Technically you can try the recently released 5th beta, which fixed a lot of problems and is more feature-complete.
+Right now, you can try the recently released 6th beta, the last beta of Q, which fixed a lot of problems and is as feature-complete as it gets.
 After a slew of installation problems on both the 4th and 5th rollout, everything is running smoothly now.
-But no, Pokemon GO still doesn’t work, and a lot of banking apps still don’t work.
-We do expect one more beta to arrive before the official launch in August, but we don’t know when.
+Yes, Pokemon GO and most banking apps finally work, too.

 Luckily, Google makes it really easy to revert back to the last stable release, but that does come with one big compromise.
 This process will erase everything on your phone, so we recommend backing it up first.
 Again, Backup anything important from your phone, as downgrading to Pie will erase everything.